 Read more: Berkshire Hathaway 2017 shareholder letter

 Now 88 years old and counting, he famously pledged that he will give away 99% of his total fortune to philanthropic causes.
 His excellence in performance is matched by his generosity and his conspicuous frugality.
 Interestingly, while he attributes his investing framework and philosophy to Benjamin Graham (the father of value investing), he became a major advocate of low-cost index funds later in life.
-He made a well publicised million dollar bet for charity with some hedge fund managers who he beat hands down by just investing in a passive market index fund.
-He believed (and was proven right) that a low-cost way to track broad, diversified stock market returns would outperform high-cost actively managed funds.
-Thus re-emphasizing the simplest of truths often forgotten in investing - lower cost directly leads to higher returns, and it compounds over time.
+He made a well-publicised million dollar bet for charity with some hedge fund managers who he beat hands down by just investing in a passive market index fund.
+He believed (and was proven right) that a low-cost way to track broad, diversified stock market returns would outperform high-cost actively managed funds, thus re-emphasizing the simplest of truths often forgotten in investing - lower costs directly lead to higher returns, and that these returns compound over time.

 John Templeton (1912-2008)

 “Never forget: the secret of creating riches for oneself is to create them for others.”